 5. Guilt-trips – This trip is not one anyone wants to take, especially if you’re someone who cares deeply about others.
 A person who manipulates knows this about you and will weaponize it.
 You may be told that ‘’you’re so selfish, you don’t care about me’’ when in fact, it’s the core truth of who they are.
 Dr Simon believes the guilt trip is about ensuring compliance, creating anxiety and foster self-doubt in you.

-Gaslighting is another technique that is used often.
-The term gaslighting comes from a film called ‘Gas Light’ made in the 1930’s.
+Gaslighting is another technique that is often used.
+The term gaslighting comes from a film called ‘Gaslight’ made in the 1940’s.
 It’s about a husband who plots and schemes against his wife, making her believe she is losing her mind, needing to go to an asylum.
-I’ll write more about this a later date as I think it’s worth a blog post all of its own.
+I’ll write more about this at a later date as I think it’s worth a blog post all of its own.

 Characteristics of people who manipulate